nico3333fr/jquery-accessible-tabs-aria/README.md

 </div>
 ```

 into accessible tabs by adding ARIA attributes.
-Keyboard navigation is supported (use up/left to see previous tab, and down/right to see next tab).
+Keyboard navigation is supported:
+- use up/left to see previous tab,
+- down/right to see next tab
+- home to see first tab (wherever you are)
+- and end to see last tab (wherever you are)

 ## Requirements